mikke89/RmlUiDoc/pages/cpp_manual/interfaces/render.md

 `SetScissorRegion()` is called when RmlUi wants to define the current scissor region.
 The scissor region is given as a rectangle, x and y being the top-left corner (as a pixel offset from the top-left corner of the rendering context). width and height are the dimensions of the rectangle, in pixels.
 Until the scissor region is changed, all RmlUi geometry should be clipped to fall within this region.

-For example implementations of the scissoring functions, see the sample shell (`/Samples/shell/`{:.path}) for an OpenGL approach.

 ### Generating and releasing textures

 RmlUi makes calls to the render interface to load, generate and release textures.
 As this functionality is required by RmlUi, these functions must be implemented in all render interfaces.